 Perhaps most significantly, the controversy over night splints extends to podiatrists themselves.
-Another reviewer wrote “When I did see a podiatrist, he said night splints don’t work.”
-This appears to be a common sentiment among podiatrists.
 A podiatrist with the charming name of David Davidson is cited in an article on Podiatry Today as stating that he does not prescribe night splints, “They are uncomfortable to sleep in and only minimize the first step out of bed pain.”

-Instead of prescribing a night splint, Dr. Davidson he advises on a stretching regimen.
+Instead of prescribing a night splint, Dr. Davidson advises on a stretching regimen.
 At the two week check up, if the plantar fasciitis has not significantly improved he will adjust the regimen.
-Following another check up Dr. Davidson typically consults on over-the-counter inserts like the Polysorb (Spenco).
-And if worst comes to worst then Dr. Davidson will prescribe physical therapy.
-After that, if a patient still only has minimal improvement, he will prescribe physical therapy and custom orthotics.
+Following another check up, Dr. Davidson typically advises on over-the-counter inserts like the Polysorb (Spenco).
+And if worst comes to worst then he will prescribe the more expensive yet effective combination of physical therapy and custom orthotics.

 - arch strengthening exercises

 Adding Night Splints to the Mix.

 Start with only a few hours at a time.
 Night splints may assist you in recovery, but their real cost is your comfort.
 The bulkiness of a night splint might take some adjustment.
 For at least the first week, some podiatrists discourage their patients from trying to sleep with it on.
 Instead, wear it during your spare relaxation time such as reading or watching TV.
 After you feel comfortable you can start wearing the splint at night.
 Having that first week or so as a grace period will limit the possibility of you losing sleep as a result of the splint.

 Two Types of Splints